-4.38 Beyond the present-day Rectory, which appears to be a residential conversion of the original Rectory Coach House, is a detached, modern extension to the churchyard, laid out in the early years of the Twentieth Century but maturing quite nicely.
+4.38 Beyond the present-day Rectory, which appears to be a residential conversion of the original Rectory Coach House, lies a detached, modern extension to the churchyard, laid out in the early years of the Twentieth Century but maturing quite nicely.
 It lies behind a panelled red brick wall facing the lane, incorporating a Staffordshire Blue brick coping and plinth, a widely encountered brickwork detail characteristic of that period.

-4.39 The other, smaller area of public space is Cora's Corner, with its attractive bench and shelter and a delightful public art feature post, celebrating the traditional folklore which attempted to explain the distinctive and unusual landform of Devil's Dyke.
+4.39 The other, smaller area of public space is Cora's Corner, with its attractive bench and shelter and a delightful public art feature post, made by the local blacksmith, Malcolm Johnson in celebration of the traditional folklore which attempted to explain the distinctive and unusual landform of Devil's Dyke.